 My current focus is on secure systems, particularly on how to boot them securely, and how to assure that the correct software stack is running.

-My current research centers on extending principles of UEFI Secure Boot, Measured Boot, and physical and virtual Trusted Platform Modules to high availability cloud and enterprise servers whose power down cycles may span multiple years before they are rebooted!
+My current research centers on extending principles of Secure (Verified) Boot, Trusted (Measured) Boot, and physical and virtual Trusted Platform Modules to high availability cloud and enterprise servers whose power down cycles may span multiple years before they are rebooted!
 Here are some avenues of research I am currently exploring:

 - How does the concept of Trusted Computing, which was originally designed for client systems, apply in a complex, high availability server, with multiple subsystems, and with components being physically removed and added without rebooting?